leonardo-blas/traific/README.md

-# Driving simulator
+# Traific
-A multiplayer Unity project to allow human and artificial drivers to interact in the same traffic environment.
+Traific is a Unity-based multiclient traffic and driving simulator to connect human and artificial drivers and study the traffic quality.

 # Updates
 **Leo:** Multiplayer, networking, server-side logic, and data collection pipeline features completed.
 Working on physics, baking HDRP car models.